DataONEorg/dataone-web/content/hostedrepo.md

       text: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
       figure: svg/custom-domain-and-doi.svg
       details:
-        - icon: tempicon
+        - icon: icons/checkmark.svg
           name: Custom DOI prefix
           text: A DOI prefix is configured exclusively for your datasets, products, and code
-        - icon: tempicon
+        - icon: icons/checkmark.svg
           name: Custom domain name
           text: Your repository is available at a domain of your choice, but hosted by DataONE
       cta: